WHAT IS CONTENTION ?

 ADSL Equipment -

-ensure you are using the latest drivers for your ADSL equipment and operating system.
+Ensure you are using the latest drivers for your ADSL equipment and operating system.
 We have seen this to be important most frequently with ADSL modems connected via USB.
 Also with USB modems you are best not to use unpowered USB hubs - instead connect direct to your computer or via a powered USB hub.

 ADSL MAX INFORMATION.

-The following table represents the maximum possible throughput speeds for the different sync speeds you might see.
+The following table represents the maximum possible throughput speeds for the different sync speeds you might see

 Sync speed Throughput speed